Unified Model

 Because most developments of interest are near to the ground the vertical layers are closer together near the surface.
+A major update was deployed in August 2002, called "New Dynamics".

 Principal UM suites at the Met Office

 The Met Office runs a range of Numerical Weather Prediction suites using the UM.

 All of the models use varying resolutions of topography with greater accuracy at higher resolutions.
 The limiting factor with all models is that for a weather event to be recorded by the model it must be at least three grid points in size.
-Thus for the global model at 40 km, a weather system must be at least 120 km to be modelled.
-This means smaller phenomena such as small depressions, smaller hurricanes and large thunderstorms are too small for the model to catch them.
-As the resolution increases smaller events can be caught, the 1.5 km model for example, is reputedly capable of modelling individual showers.
+Thus, for a model at 40 km, a weather system must be at least 120 km to be modelled.
+This means smaller phenomena such as small depressions, smaller hurricanes and large thunderstorms are too small for the model to handle.
+As the resolution increases, smaller events can be caught; the 1.5 km model for example, is reputedly capable of modelling individual showers.

+Global Ensemble Model (MOGREPS-G)

+MOGREPS-G is an ensemble model that runs multiple simulations to reduce the overall average error caused by the inherent uncertainty in the observation and modelling process.
+The model consists of 18 ensemble members with a 10 km horizontal resolution and 70 vertical levels, forecasting out to 168 hours (7 days) with a model run every 6 hours.
+The latest two runs can be combined to give a 36-member ensemble.

+UK Ensemble Model (MOGREPS-UK)

+The UK ensemble model consists of 3 ensemble members with a 1.5–4 km horizontal resolution and 70 vertical levels, forecasting out to 120 hours (5 days) with a model run every hour.
+The latest 6 runs can be combined to give a 18-member ensemble.

-Global Model
+Global Deterministic Model

-Approximately 16 km resolution with 70 vertical levels.
-Covers the entire globe and 168 hours in the future twice a day, the shortest outlook of the synoptic scale models currently in use (most others run out at least 10 days; furthermore, the Unified Model forecasts are only available out 72 hours for non-paying users).
-The Global model provides boundary information for the now retired North Atlantic European (NAE) model, for which additional shorter runs (48 hours) are produced twice a day.
+Approximately 10 km resolution with 70 vertical levels across the entire global domain.
+Forecasts alternate between 60 hour (2.5 day) and 144 hour (6 day) extents.
+The Global model provides boundary information for the smaller-domain models.
 The model is kept close to the real atmosphere using hybrid 4D-Var data assimilation of observations.

+UK Deterministic Model (UKV)

+1.5–4 km horizontal resolution and 70 vertical levels.
+The resolution is 1.5 km over the UK and 4 km over surrounding areas.
+Forecast lengths vary, with hourly forecasts out to 12 hours, three-hourly forecasts out to 54 hours (2.25 days), and twice-daily forecasts out to 120 hours (5 days.)
+The model uses boundary conditions from the global deterministic model, sea conditions from the AMM15 shelf seas model, and is kept close to observations using 4D-Var data assimilation hourly.